junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 If the application was configured correctly, you should see a web browser window appear asking the user to sign in.

 ![Example of an app prompting the user to sign in with their account](./media/basic-pca-app-prompt.gif)

+Once the authentication is completed and you closed the browser, you should be able to see the access token printed in the terminal.

 ## Usage scenarios